JamalMays6/Sudden-Network-Slowness/README.md

 📌 Finding:
 The output confirmed that portscan.ps1 was launched using PowerShell under the SYSTEM account, which is highly unusual and not part of any authorized task configuration which is a strong indication of malicious or misused automation.

-After identifying the suspicious portscan.ps1 activity in the Defender logs, we logged into the suspected VM and located the actual PowerShell script used to conduct the internal port scan.
+After identifying the suspicious portscan.ps1 activity in the Defender logs, I logged into the suspected VM and located the actual PowerShell script used to conduct the internal port scan.

 📂 Script Path:
 C:\ProgramData\entropyGorilla.log (log file output)